 Server-side cursors are implemented in the C API using the

 The same implementation is used for cursors in stored routines.
-A

-server-side cursor enables a result set to be generated on the
+A server-side cursor enables a result set to be generated on the

 server side, but not transferred to the client except for those

 rows that the client requests.
-For example, if a client executes a
+For example, if a client executes

-are not transferred.
+rows are not transferred.